How To Choose a Pest Control Company

 Reviews and Recommendations

-You can look up a company's Better Business Bureau (BBB) rating, browse reviews on social media or local review sites, or check the standing of its license via the Texas licensing board.
+You can look at a company's reviews and rating on the Better Business Bureau (BBB), check out social media and local review sites to find out what others in your area have to say, or verify its license standing via the Texas licensing board.

 Cost of Services and Guarantees

-For many people, cost is one of the main deciding factors when looking for pest control services.
-Cost can be determined by factors like the type of pest being treated, your location, and the size of your house.
+Cost is important when picking a pest control company.
+Cost may be determined by the type of pest being treated, your location, the size of your house, and other factors.

 Safety and Treatment Methods